Deciphering the global production network from cross-border firm transactions: Processing of underlying firm data

-Due to the noisy and complex nature of global supply chains and firm-level transaction data, we completed additional processing of the data to support our analysis.
-This involved converting historical transactions to use the most recent version of the Harmonised System for product classification (HS 2022), establishing firm ownership structures to reconcile subsidiaries at the country level, and addressing the set of firms that do not complete a transformation on the goods they import, or their imports are unrelated to their exports.
+Due to the noisy and complex nature of global supply chains and firm-level transaction data, we completed additional cleaning and processing of the raw data as detailed below.

-\textbf{HS 2022}
+\subsection{HS 2022}

 As some transactions in our data use the previous 2017 Harmonised System of product classifications we convert these to the 2022 Harmonised System so that we have a consistent set.
-This was necessary as part of the period under study was in 2021 where the HS 2017 convention was still in place, and there were also cases where firms in later years had not updated their codes to the newer standard when completing customs declarations.
-We followed guidance produced by the Statistical Division of the UN for the conversion of products between the different harmonised systems which applies a matching process based on correlation tables.
+This was necessary as our data includes 2021 when the HS 2017 convention was still in place, and there were also cases where firms in later years had not updated their codes to the newer standard when completing customs declarations.
+We followed concordance tables produced by the Statistical Division of the UN \cite{comtrade} for the conversion of products between the different harmonised systems.

-\textbf{Firm ownership}
+\subsection{Firm ownership}

-Within the data, transacting firms are reported at various levels within a company ownership structure; some may be wholly owned, while others might be a subsidiary of a multinational (or a subsidiary of a subsidiary … of a multinational).

-The reconciliation of subsidiaries within country is important as the underlying data has instances whereby a subsidiary of a multi-national imports a product which is then used by a separate subsidiary of the same multi-national.
-In this case the imported goods are transferred between the subsidiaries domestically (under the same owner umbrella), but we do not capture these transfers as our data contains only cross-border trade.

 Using GSCIP ownership data, we complete a process to agglomerate all firms to an 'owner-country' level.